Yes, bubble tea can be made at home! A delicious boba tea recipe made with black tea, chewy tapioca balls, and topped with a decadent cream froth.

 Drain the water out and you should be left with plump boba.

-Take the dark brown simple syrup and pour it into the pot with the boba.
+Take the dark brown simple syrup we made earlier and pour it into the pot with the boba.
+Stir to combine.

-The dark brown simple syrup will sweeten the bubble tea and the tapioca balls.
+The dark brown simple syrup will sweeten both the bubble tea and the tapioca balls.

 Pour in the cooled down black tea.
-Leave a little room at the top for the cream froth.
+Leave a little room for the cream froth.

 Top off the drink with the cream froth.
 Watch the cream make its way down the glass.
 So pretty!